-Most of the popular web browsers does not care much about user privacy with minor exceptions for Mozilla Firefox and Opera.
+Most popular web browsers does not care much about user privacy with minor exceptions for Mozilla Firefox and Opera.

 Privacy is not a luxury, it's a necessity especially nowadays when our private data, interests, usage behaviors are becoming a product for many companies and enterprises to use to reach us or generate more revenue.